Created on: 25th October 2018

-Here is our checklist to ensure you and your employees stay warm and comfortable all winter long:
+Now the weather is getting colder, you need to ensure that your office and your employees stay warm and safe all winter long.

 The temperature outside has really started to drop over the past few weeks, so it looks like winter is looming!
 Therefore, now is the perfect time to think about preparing your office so that it is winter ready.

 We are not talking about a total office refurbishment, but there are simple tweaks that you can make to ensure you and your stay remain safe and warm.

 Whether we are in for an extreme winter of snow and deep freezes, or something a little milder, it’s always good to have some backup plans, just in case...